intermine/im-docs/docs/get-started/tutorial.rst

 .. warning::

-  The build-db command will delete any data in the userprofile database.
+  The build-db and build-db-userprofile commands rebuild the database and thus will delete any data.

-This command creates the SuperUser account and loads the default-template-queries.xml file.
-You only need to build the userprofile database once for every production database.
+This command creates the SuperUser account and loads the `default-template-queries.xml` file.
+You only need to build the userprofile database once.

 Deploying the webapp
 ~~~~~~~~~~~~~~~~~~~~~~~~~